Turing pioneered modern computing and was instrumental in breaking the German Naval Enigma cipher in 1942, at Bletchley Park.

-Alan Turing was a wartime hero who is often considered to be the father of computer science.
+Alan Turing was a wartime hero, considered to be the father of computer science.

-Born on June 23, 1912, Turing studied mathematics at King’s College, University of Cambridge, gaining a first-class honours degree in 1934.
+Born on June 23, 1912, Turing studied mathematics at King’s College, Cambridge, gaining a first-class honours degree in 1934.
 He was elected a Fellow of the College.

 He played a pivotal role in decoding the cypher, used by German forces and thought to be unbreakable, the legacy of this work has a lasting impact on the way we live today.

-At the time it was a criminal offence in the United Kingdom for people to engage in homosexual acts - a law that wouldn't change until 1967.
+At the time, it was a criminal offence in the UK for people to engage in homosexual acts - a law that remained in place until 1967.

 Court papers from the time note his sentence as being "placed on probation for twelve months" and ordering him to "submit for treatment by a duly qualified medical practitioner at Manchester Royal Infirmary".

-Just two years later, at the age of 41, Turing took his own life.
+Just two years later Turing took his own life aged just 41.

-The decision to print his image on a British bank note is a major step in the fight for recognition of his work.
+The appearance of Turing's image on a British bank note is a major step in the fight for recognition of his work.

-Campaigners have long demanded he be remembered for his achievements, which were brushed aside due to his sexuality.
+Campaigners have long demanded he be celebrated for his achievements.

-It took decades of campaigning for Turing, and other men convicted of similar acts, to receive an apology.
+It took decades of campaigning for Turing, and other men convicted under laws that banned homosexuality, to receive an apology.